Sohailahmad7692/ustraa/README.md

 ### To check you have suceesfully installed the react..
 on terminal :create-react-app --version

+## Before starting the server
+ On terminal make sure you are on the the project folder eg:root/ustraa

+ npm install
 ## To Start Server:
 On terminal make sure you are on the the project folder eg:root/ustraa